gnoverse/awesome-gno/README.md

 - [gnovanity](https://github.com/gnoverse/gnovanity) - A command-line tool for generating vanity wallet addresses.
 - [gnockpit](https://github.com/gnoverse/gnockpit) - A real-time web dashboard for monitoring validator node health.
 - [mygnoscan](https://github.com/gnoverse/mygnoscan) - A fast, minimal block explorer with realm dependency graphs and usage tracking.
+- [gnopm](https://github.com/moul/gnopm) - A package manager for workspaces: a package's version lives in its gnomod.toml rather than in its directory name, so a bump is a one-line diff instead of a copied directory.

 ## Tutorials, Presentations, Resources